"The damage created by lynching needs to be confronted and discussed. Only then can we

 With this booklet, our goal is to share the stories of four documented racial terror lynchings in Lee County and unveil the narratives which tie vigilante racial violence to the justice system, allowing us to tell the larger story of violence against Black/African Americans in Lee County.
 It will be free and available for access both online and in print.

 Join our newsletter for updates on the release of this report and how you can get a copy of the booklet.

 RACIAL TERROR LYNCHINGS

-Lynchings were violent, public executions orchestrated by white mobs to regain and retain political, economic and social superiority.
+Lynchings were violent, public executions orchestrated by white men and women to regain and retain political, economic and social superiority.
 Between 1877-1950, over 4,000 lynchings occurred in the United States.
-These acts of violence were characterized by white impunity & disregard for the legal system and inflicted great fear and trauma in the entire black community.
+These acts of violence were characterized by white impunity & disregard for the legal system and inflicted great fear and trauma in the entire Black community.

-To learn about the four lynchings, we relied heavily on newspaper records - pulled from Alabama Archives, Newspapers.com, and microfilm at the Lewis Cooper Jr. Library in Opelika, AL and Auburn University.
+To learn about the five lynchings, we relied heavily on newspaper records - pulled from Alabama Archives, Newspapers.com, and microfilm at the Lewis Cooper Jr. Library in Opelika, AL and Auburn University.